Skip to main content

 Darker CD, Casey E, Seraukina T, Whiston L, & O'Shea B, The patients' perspective - a survey of chronic disease management in Ireland, Dublin, 2015, Report, PUBLISHED

-Page 1 of 2
+Page 1 of 3

 Award Date

-Nominated for Provosts Teaching Award 2018-2019 Decision pending
+Nominated for Provosts Teaching Award 2018-2019 February 2018

-Dean's Award for Innovation in Teaching 2016 May 2016
+Winner of Dean's Award for Innovation in Teaching 2016 May 2016

-I lead on three themes across my research: Theme 1.
-Conduct of applied behavioural change research: My expertise encompasses the conduct of applied research aimed at addressing real-world health challenges.
-I design and execute studies that bridge the gap between theory and practice, generating actionable insights to inform policy and practice.
-This involves formulating research questions grounded in behavioural theory, designing robust study methodologies, and collecting and analysing data rigorously.
+I lead three key research themes: **1.
+Applied Behavioural Change Research:** My expertise lies in conducting applied research to address real-world health challenges.
+I design and execute studies that bridge theory and practice, generating actionable insights for policy and practice.
+I formulate research questions grounded in behavioural theory, design robust methodologies, and conduct rigorous data collection and analysis.
 I prioritise interdisciplinary collaboration and stakeholder engagement to ensure research relevance and impact.
-Through my research, I contribute valuable knowledge to the field of public health and support evidence-informed decision-making at various levels (e.g., smoking cessation, alcohol, physical activity) for the general public, people with chronic illnesses and healthcare professionals.
-Theme 2.
-Evaluation of health programmes and services: I excel in evaluating health policies, programmes, and services to assess their effectiveness and impact.
-Utilising both qualitative and quantitative methods, I conduct rigorous evaluations to determine whether interventions, programmes and services achieve their intended outcomes.
-This includes measuring changes in behaviour, health outcomes, and equity indicators.
-I also assess implementation fidelity, identify barriers and facilitators to success, and provide recommendations for improvement.
-My evaluations contribute to evidence-based decision-making, informing the refinement of existing policies and the development of new initiatives.
-My research has directly shaped and influenced clinical practice and health policy.
-For example, the result of my HRB funded brief intervention trial has changed the treatment of patients attending methadone services in Ireland.
-I routinely influence theory development and measurement.
-For example, my research demonstrated that the measurement of a popular theory in health psychology (theory of planned behaviour) is problematic for respondents to engage with; this has subsequently changed how researchers design this type of questionnaire.
-I incorporate evidence based processes into routine health practice and policy.
-For example, my process evaluation of the National Clinical Care Programmes in Ireland is shaping the reconfiguration of these Programmes nationally.
-Theme 3.
-Health policy implementation: My expertise lies in advising on policy implementation with a focus on using implementation science principles, by systematically studying the process of integrating evidence-based interventions into real-world settings.
-I help to identify barriers and facilitators, tailors strategies to context, engage stakeholders, and monitor progress, ensuring effective implementation and sustained impact of policies in diverse healthcare environments.
-I am far surpassing the Research Metrics of FHS for Associate Professor (minimum score of 7 points over 4 year period) with a personal score of 36.5 over a 4 year period; even with two maternity leaves).
-I have attracted over 2.4 million Euros in research funding to date, as PI or Co-Applicant, including HRB, IRC & HSE grants.
-I have published extensively in leading health journals (N=102 overall; N=73 as senior author; h-index 20).
-I have been cited 1842 times.
-My research has extensive reach and impact having been reported widely in print and broadcast media.
-For example, in the Irish Times and on national RTE radio.
-As a research leader I contribute significantly to the research reputation of the School and the College.
-I am a College leader in engaged research through a constant focus on Public and Patient Involvement (PPI) within my research.
-I use PPI from the design stage, improving the relevancy of the research and increasing its societal impact.
+My research contributes to public health knowledge and supports evidence-informed decision-making in smoking cessation, alcohol use, and physical activity for the general public, chronic illness sufferers, and healthcare professionals. **2.
+Evaluation of Health Programmes and Services:** I excel in evaluating health policies, programmes, and services to assess their effectiveness and impact.
+Using qualitative and quantitative methods, I rigorously measure changes in behaviour, health outcomes, and equity indicators.
+I assess implementation fidelity, identify barriers, and provide improvement recommendations.
+My evaluations inform evidence-based decision-making, influencing clinical practice and health policy.
+My HRB-funded trial changed treatment for methadone service patients in Ireland.
+My research impacted health psychology theories and questionnaire design.
+Additionally, my evaluation of the National Clinical Care Programmes in Ireland shapes their national reconfiguration. **3.
+Health Policy Implementation:** My expertise includes advising on policy implementation using implementation science principles.
+I systematically study the process of integrating evidence-based interventions into real-world settings, identifying barriers and facilitators, tailoring strategies to context, engaging stakeholders, and monitoring progress.
+This ensures effective implementation and sustained impact of policies in diverse healthcare environments.
+I have exceeded the Research Metrics of FHS for Associate Professor, achieving a personal score of 36.5 over four years, despite two maternity leaves.
+I have secured over €2.4 million in research funding and published extensively in leading health journals, with 103 publications (73 as senior author) and an h-index of 21, with 1,900 citations.
+My research is widely reported in media, including the Irish Times and RTE radio.
+As a research leader, I enhance the School's and College's research reputation and lead in Public and Patient Involvement (PPI), improving research relevance and societal impact.
 I have supervised five PhD students to completion.